-- No structure which is, or which may reasonably be expected to be older than 60 years, may be demolished, altered or added to without the prior written approval of the Council having been obtained on written application to the Council. - Where the Council does not grant approval, the Council must consider special protection in terms of sections 38, 39, 40, 41 and 43 of Chapter 9. - The Council may, by notice in the Gazette, exempt- - A defined geographical area; or - defined categories of sites within a defined geographical area, from the provisions of subsection where the Council is satisfied that heritage resources falling in the defined geographical area or category have been identified and are adequately protected in terms of sections 38, 39, 40, 41 and 43 of Chapter 9. - A notice referred to in subsection (2) may, by notice in the Gazette, be amended or withdrawn by the Council.
+37.(1)(a)No structure which is, or which may reasonably be expected to be older than 60 years, may be demolished, altered or added to without the prior written approval of the Institute having been obtained on written application to the Council.

+(b)Where the Institute does not grant approval, the Institute must consider special protection in terms of sections 38, 39, 40, 41 and 43 of Chapter 9.

+The Institute may, by notice in the Gazette, exempt-

+- (a) A defined geographical area; or - (b) defined categories of sites within a defined geographical area, from the provisions of subsection where the Institute is satisfied that heritage resources falling in the defined geographical area or category have been identified and are adequately protected in terms of sections 38, 39, 40, 41 and 43 of Chapter 9. - (3) A notice referred to in subsection (2) may, by notice in the Gazette, be amended or withdrawn by the Council.

-General protection: Graves of victims of conflict.-No person may damage, alter, exhume, or remove from its original position-
+General protection: Graves of victims of conflict.

-- the grave of a victim of conflict;

-- a cemetery made up of such graves; or

-- any part of a cemetery containing such graves, without the prior written approval of the Council having been obtained on written application to the Council.
+- 38. No person may damage, alter, exhume, or remove from its original position - (a) the grave of a victim of conflict; - (b) a cemetery made up of such graves; or - (c) any part of a cemetery containing such graves, without the prior written approval of the Institute having been obtained on written application to the Council.

-- General protection: Traditional burial places.-
+General protection: Informal and private burial grounds

-- No grave-

-- not otherwise protected by this Act; and

-- not located in a formal cemetery managed or administered by a local authority, may be damaged, altered, exhumed, removed from its original

-position, or otherwise disturbed without the prior written approval of the Council having been obtained on written application to the Council.
+- 39.(1) or burial ground older than 60 years, or deemed to be of heritage significance by a heritage authority - - (a) not otherwise protected by this Act; and - (b) not located in a formal cemetery managed or administered by a local authority, may be damaged, altered, exhumed, removed from its original position, or otherwise disturbed without the prior written approval of the Institute having been obtained on written application to the Council.

-The Council may only issue written approval once the Council is satisfied that-
+The Institute may only issue written approval once the Institute is satisfied that-

-- the applicant has made a concerted effort to consult with communities and individuals who by tradition may have an interest in the grave; and - the applicant and the relevant communities or individuals have reached agreement regarding the grave.
+- (a) the applicant has made a concerted effort to consult with communities and individuals who by tradition may have an interest in the grave; and - (b) the applicant and the relevant communities or individuals have reached agreement regarding the grave.